-Director of Finance and AdministrationMichael Braude has worked for the SF-Marin Food Bank since 2000 and has been the Director of Finance and Administration since 2004 leading the organization’s HR, IS, Volunteer Services, and Finance departments.
-During Michael’s tenure, the number of Food Bank volunteer hours has doubled, the number of staff has tripled, and the budget has more than quadrupled.
+Michael Braude has worked for the San Francisco-Marin Food Bank since 2000 and has been the Chief Financial Officer since 2004 leading the organization’s IS, Facilities, and Finance departments.
+During Michael’s tenure, the number of staff has tripled, and the budget has more than quadrupled.
 Michael and his team have driven the adoption and implementation of modern technology systems that have streamlined our operations, allowing the Food Bank to distribute food more efficiently and equitably across our network.
-Michael also played a critical role conducting due diligence during the merger with the Marin Food Bank.
+Michael also played a critical role in conducting due diligence during the merger with the Marin Food Bank.

-Director of ProgramsSean Brooks joined the Food Bank in 1996 and has been instrumental in developing and expanding innovative and national award-winning programming.
-Sean was the catalyst for the development of the country’s most extensive network of weekly food pantries, which allows the SF-Marin Food Bank to distribute significantly more food per person living in poverty than any other Food Bank in the country.
-Sean has been a champion of providing convenient access to healthy foods, nutrition education, and food stamps to disadvantaged populations.
-He oversaw the expansion of the Food Bank’s programming in Marin County in response to the 2008 recession that preceded the merger with the Marin Food Bank.Sean has dedicated his professional life to eliminating hunger, working in the sector both internationally and locally since 1989.
-He serves on the board of Groceries for Seniors, the city’s largest food pantry targeting vulnerable older adults and supports the sustainable irrigation/food security project he started in rural West Africa.
-He lives in San Francisco with his wife and two children and performs with the San Francisco Symphony Chorus in his free time.
+Sean Brooks joined the Food Bank in 1996 and has been instrumental in developing and expanding innovative and national award-winning programming.
+He was the catalyst for the development of the country’s most extensive network of weekly food pantries, which allows the San Francisco-Marin Food Bank to distribute significantly more food per person living in poverty than any other Food Bank in the country.
+Sean has been a champion of providing convenient access to healthy foods, nutrition education, and food stamps (aka CalFresh) to disadvantaged populations.
+He oversaw the expansion of the Food Bank’s programming in Marin County in response to the 2008 recession that preceded the merger with the Marin Food Bank.
+He recently spearheaded the creation and expansion of a home-delivered grocery program to help frail and disabled neighbors age in place with dignity.